Michaela Boyle

+Career

+She was co-opted to Strabane District Council in 2008.

 Boyle was elected to Derry City and Strabane District Council at the local elections on 2 May 2019.
 She was elected as Mayor of the Council at its first sitting following the council election.
 She then resigned her Assembly seat, and Maolíosa McHugh was co-opted to the Assembly in her place.